marcus-o/real_time_rfsoc_phase_correction/readme.md

 Two python scripts in the python_model_code folder illustrate the function of the algorithm and the data flow in the FPGA implementation.

 ## Steps for using the provided overlays on the RFSoC4x2

-(real-time phase correction and averaging for a detuning of 20 kHz +- 5%)
+### Real-time phase correction and averaging for a detuning of 20 kHz +- 5%

-Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the pynq folder.
+Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the fixed_pc/pynq folder.
 The provided notebooks output:
 - the full interferogram train with phase correction (phase_correction_full_data.ipynb)
-- coherently averaged interferograms after phase correction (phase_correction_averaging.ipynb)
+- coherently averaged interferograms after phase correction and the interferogram parameters measured by the phase correction (phase_correction_averaging_log.ipynb)
 - the full interferogram train without phase correction (no_phase_correction_full_data.ipynb)

+### Real-time phase correction and averaging for adjustable detunings
+Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the adjustable_pc/pynq folder.
+The provided notebook (adjustable_phase_correction) can output
+- the full interferogram train with phase correction
+- coherently averaged interferograms after phase correction
+- the full interferogram train without phase correction
+- the interferogram parameters measured by the phase correction

 ## Connecting the RFSoC4x2
 The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E accepts maximally a 1 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.
 The RFSoC4x2 inputs convert from 50 Ohm to 100 Ohm using balancing units, thus, we expect the maximally allowed peak-to-peak voltage at the SMA inputs is 0.5 V (i.e., 0.25 V from zero to the pulse maximum).
 The provided overlays listen for interferograms at port ADC_D.
 For testing, the overlays, after loading, play an infinite interferogram train on the DAC_B output port.
 To avoid building a radio, DAC_B must always be connected to the ADC_D port or 50-Ohm terminated.

-## Steps to create the phase correction overlay
+## Steps to create the phase correction overlays

-(neccessary to change the detuning)
+### For both overlays
 1. install Vivado 2022.1, the version matters.

 2. install the RFSoC4x2 board files